Model Y 2025 Juniper Lock Sound Install

 Light Cycle plays instead of USB

 File path mismatch is the top cause.
-Confirm the path is exactly Boombox/LockChime.wav — not the USB root, not Boombox/Locked/.
+Confirm the path is exactly Boombox/LockChime.wav: the file sits directly inside Boombox/, not loose at the USB root and not in an extra subfolder.
 Remove and reinsert the drive after verifying the path.

 First-run Juniper firmware: update before Boombox